-- What to Do if You Have a Positive Number – If your equation balances to a positive number, congratulations!
-You have extra money in your budget!!!
+- What to Do if You Have a Positive Number – If your equation balances to a positive number, you have extra money in your budget.
 Quick, go stash that money in your savings account before you’re tempted to spend it.

 Step 6: Repeat Each Month

-Huzzah!
-You’ve just completed your first monthly budget!
-Now that you’ve got the template down pat, it will be even easier for you to complete each month.
+Now that you’ve got the template down pat, it will be even easier to complete it next month.

 Budgeting Tips and Tricks

 As I mentioned before, all of us have failed with our budget at one time or another.
-Along the way, I’ve learned a few things to help keep me on track.
-Here are a few quick tips and tricks to help you with your budgeting journey.
+Even me.

-- Automate Your Savings – Think of savings as an expense – your most important expense – and pay yourself first.
-Have your saving automatically deducted from your pay check.
-You’ll see an instant difference.
+- Automate Your Savings – Think of your savings as an expense, your most important expense, and pay yourself first.
+You can even have money automatically deducted from your paycheck and put into savings.
+Simply have it directly deposited into an online savings account, and you’ll see an instant difference.

-- Reward Yourself – When you reach certain savings goals, give yourself a little pat on the back.
-It is OK to treat yourself sometimes…as long as you budget for it.
+- Reward Yourself – When you reach a certain savings goal, give yourself a pat on the back.
+It is OK to treat yourself sometimes, provided you plan for it in your budget.

 - Be Kind to Yourself – If you go over budget, don’t beat yourself up.
 This is a marathon, not a sprint.
-Analyze where you made mistakes, fix them, and give it your best shot again next month.
+Analyze where your mistakes were made, fix them, and give it your best shot next month.

-- Be Honest with Yourself – Don’t try to fudge on your budget by underestimating or guessing at expenses.
+- Be Honest and Realistic – Don’t fudge on your budget by underestimating or guessing at expenses.
 This will not work.
-You must be exact.
-Be honest about where your money is going and you will see results.
+Whenever possible, be exact.
+When it’s not, leave a cushion by slightly overestimating your expenses.
+Be honest about where your money is going, use realistic numbers, and you will see results.

-Creating a budget that works is just one of the tools you need to have in your arsenal.
-Here are a couple more accessories that you should consider to get the most out of your money.
+Creating a budget that works is just one of the tools you need to have in your financial toolbox.
+Here are some other tools that will help you make the most of your money.